ubc-carnap-team/forallx-pandocs/README.md

 **numbered lists**: depending on desired result, can use... <br/>

 ordered list (ol).
-Default behavior prevents last line from being 'therefore symbol', but that can probably be overridden:
+Default behavior prevents last line from being "therefore" symbol, but that can probably be overridden somehow:

     <ol>
     <li>line1</li>